 Arkansas Car Accident Lawsuits and Settlements

 Since most car accident cases are settled through negotiations between the insurance company and the injured party, only a small percentage of car accident cases are actually tried in the courtroom.
 The first step in seeking compensation for injuries sustained in a car wreck in Arkansas is understanding the car accident process and timeline.

 Reporting Vehicle Accidents in Arkansas

 At the time of the collision, a car accident in Arkansas should be reported to the local police department, state highway patrol, or the county sheriff.

 Additionally, in the state of Arkansas, any driver of a vehicle that requires some type of registration (apparently exempting dirt bikes, ranch trucks and other off-road vehicles) is required to report any accident that leads to the injury or death of an individual and/or at least $1,000 in property damage within 30 days.
 This report must be submitted on the Arkansas Motor Vehicle Accident Report (SR-1).
 Moreover, any driver involved in a car accident has to provide the Office of Driver Services proof of insurance within 90 days of the collision.

 Taking Notes After an Auto Accident

 In order to build cases, attorneys need evidence.
-But if you were just in a Little Rock-area car accident, you’re the best person to gather some of this evidence for your auto accident attorney.
-Now, obviously you shouldn’t be running around a highway with a notepad in your hand, especially if you’ve suffered serious injuries yourself.
+But if you were just in an Arkansas car accident, you’re the best person to gather some of this evidence for your auto accident attorney.
+Now, obviously, you shouldn’t be running around a highway with a notepad in your hand, especially if you’ve suffered serious injuries yourself.
 But there are things you should note about the accident to help get the facts straight in the courtroom.